ARE YOU DEALING WITH MOLD-RELATED INDOOR ENVIRONMENTAL CONCERNS?

 If you experience persistent or severe health problems that you suspect are related to mold exposure, consult a healthcare professional for evaluation and appropriate treatment.
 Additionally, take the necessary steps to address mold issues in your home to create a healthier living environment.

-Center for Disease Control and Prevention
+Center for Disease Control

 GENERAL MOLD TESTING & MOLD REMEDIATION INFORMATION